 in this forum:

 Is disarmament better than expensive defenses?
 Would bombing weapons sites in Iraq release dangerous agents into the atmosphere ?
-How much information is being disseminated via the Internet?
+What are the first symptoms of contact with a biological agent?
 How will this threat affect the design of cities and homes?

 April 22, 1997

 President Clinton wants the Senate to ratify the Chemicals Weapons Treaty, a document that that would ban some of the world's most dreaded killing agents.

 Were U.S. soldiers exposed to chemical weapons during the Gulf War?

 Lynn Brielmaier of Houston, TX asks: Right now, we seem to be dismissing the threat of these weapons because of the difficulty of creating, assembling, and delivering these devices.
 Already, there are underground avenues to get the information required to build bombs and penetrate computer & phone networks via clandestine sites on the Internet.
 (This is easier and faster than tracking down the required published books on these subjects.)
 There is no doubt that this storehouse of malicious information will grow dramatically over the next few decades.
 Is there anything we can do about this?

 Dr. Kathleen Bailey responds:

 Lynn, the technological cat is out of the bag.
 There is no way to "disinvent" CBW or to limit the availability of the knowledge to make them.
 In fact, they are relatively easy to manufacture and deliver.
 Many people are unaware that BW can be made by one or a few people, a point which I make in my novel, Death For Cause.
 (See a plot description at amazon.com) This book started out as a scenario written to show U.S. Government policymakers how serious the biological threat is.
 The manufacture of deadly agents can be accomplished with off-the-shelf equipment and pathogens found in nature.
 The knowledge that is necessary to making vaccines and conducting bio-medical research is the same as that used for making biological agents.